 Heartworm disease is a serious and potentially fatal disease in dogs and cats in the United States and many other parts of the world.
 It is caused by foot-long worms (heartworms) that live in the heart, lungs and associated blood vessels of affected pets, causing severe lung disease, heart failure and damage to other organs in the body.
 The dog is a natural host for heartworms, which means that heartworms that live inside the dog can mature into adults, mate and produce microscopic larval forms called microfilariae.
 When a mosquito bites an infected dog, it picks up the microfilariae in the blood meal.
 The heartworm larva goes through more of its life cycle within the mosquito, and is then transferred to another dog when the mosquito feeds.
 If untreated, the number of heartworms can increase in your dog; dogs have been known to harbor several hundred worms in their bodies.
 Heartworm disease causes lasting damage to the heart, lungs and arteries, and can affect the dog’s health and quality of life long after the parasites are gone.
 For this reason, prevention is by far the best option, and treatment—when needed—should be administered as early in the course of the disease as possible.

 The decision as to which combination of parasite preventatives to give your pet must be made in conjunction with your pet’s veterinarian because the individual needs and medical history of your pet must be considered.
-In general, one of the following two combinations is recommended: Trifexis for heartworms, adult fleas and intestinal parasites all year long AND Frontline Plus for ticks, OR Sentinel for heartworms, flea eggs, and intestinal parasites all year long AND Nexgard for ticks and adult fleas all year long.
-One of the above two options is preferable for most dogs because adult flea control is definitely achieved if the medications are given as directed.
-However, your pet’s veterinarian may determine that your pet needs a different combination due to medical or cost reasons.
-If this is the case, a combination of Sentinel for heartworms, flea eggs, and intestinal parasites all year long AND Seresto Collar for ticks and adult fleas all year long will give excellent control of heartworms, but may not give as complete control of fleas.
+In general, we recommended: Sentinel for heartworms, flea eggs, and intestinal parasites all year long AND Nexgard for ticks and adult fleas all year long.
+There are a few other option that can be discussed with your veterinarian due to medical or cost reasons.
 Please discuss these options with your pet’s veterinarian at your pet’s annual exam.

 Due to the high incidence of heartworm disease in our area, year round prescription heartworm preventative medication is necessary.
 Animal Hospital of North Asheville complies with the recommendations of the American Heartworm Society and the American Animal Hospital Association, and requires an annual heartworm test for dogs, even when they are on heartworm prevention year-round, to ensure that the prevention program is working.
 Heartworm medications are highly effective, but dogs can still become infected.
 If you miss just one dose of a monthly medication—or give it late—it can leave your dog unprotected.
 Even if you give the medication as recommended, your dog may spit out or vomit a heartworm pill or rub off a topical medication.
 There are also some new strains of heartworms developing that are resistant to heartworm preventives.
 Heartworm preventives are highly effective, but not 100 percent effective.
 If you don’t get your dog tested, you won’t know your dog needs treatment.